-In his role as Director of Public Relations for Kane Communications Group, James brings his experiences as a storyteller, relationship builder and “executive whisperer” to a point.
+In his role as Director of Public Relations for Kane Communications Group, James brings his experiences as a storyteller and relationship builder to a point.

 Public relations done right involves thought leadership.
 It involves telling clients’ stories in any and every format and style that makes them relatable and demonstrates the benefit of their service or product.
 Yes, there are press releases and media advisories.
 But understand the sky’s the limit.
 Also, think narrative written features, blog posts or social media entries, podcasts, even speeches and public convening.

 James’s 21 years in communications work includes 16 years as an award-winning journalist for major news outlets including the Milwaukee Journal Sentinel, the Miami Herald, and the Boston Globe.
 At the Journal Sentinel, James was part of a team that won a National Headliner Award for reporting on urban redevelopment in Milwaukee.
 At the Herald, James co-authored an investigative story recognized with an Associated Press Sports Editors Award because it may have helped exonerate a college baseball player accused of a crime.
 And at the Globe, James was a writer in the paper’s Pulitzer Prize-winning coverage of the aftermath of the 2013 Boston Marathon Bombings.
 He has also been a magazine and broadcast contributor to O: The Oprah Magazine, U.S. News & World Report, CNN and NPR.

 Born and raised in Southeastern Virginia – with a detour to Sicily as a child, James first moved to Milwaukee in the fall of 1998 to write for the Journal Sentinel.
 After 14 years away in South Florida and Boston, he and his wife and children moved back to Milwaukee to be near family in 2018.